WordPress/gutenberg/packages/components/src/custom-select-control/README.md

 #### describedBy

 Pass in a description that will be shown to screen readers associated with the select trigger button.
+If no value is passed, the text "Currently selected: selectedItem.name" will be used fully translated.

 -   Type: `String`
 -   Required: No